Intersection density of imprimitive groups of degree $pq$: Background results

-In this subsection, we briefly describe the structure of the subgroup generated by the non-derangements in a transitive group.
-We assume that $G\leq \sym(\Omega)$ is a transitive group, where $\Omega$ is an arbitrary finite set.
-We define
+In this section, we briefly describe the structure of the subgroup generated by the non-derangements in a transitive group.
+We assume that $G\leq \sym(\Omega)$ is a transitive group, where $\Omega$ is a finite set.
+Define

-That is, $\Fix(G)$ is the subgroup generated by all permutations with at least one fixed point (i.e., the non-derangements).
+In other words, $\Fix(G)$ is the subgroup generated by all permutations with at least one fixed point (i.e., the non-derangements).
 It is not hard to see that $\Fix(G) \trianglelefteq G$ since the point stabilizers are conjugate.
-If $\Fix(G) = \{1\}$, then each point stabilizer is trivial, thus making $G$ regular.
+If $\Fix(G) = \{1\}$, then each point stabilizer of $G$ is trivial, thus $G$ is regular.
 If $\Fix(G) \neq \{1\}$, then its orbits form a block system (see Lemma~\ref{lem:normal-blocks}).